-Cardiomyopathy with ejection fraction < 30% or New York Heart Association (NYHA) class III or IV heart failure (see Table: New York Heart Association (NYHA) Classification of Heart Failure)
+Cardiomyopathy Overview of Cardiomyopathies A cardiomyopathy is a primary disorder of the heart muscle.
+It is distinct from structural cardiac disorders such as coronary artery disease, valvular disorders, and congenital heart disorders... read more with ejection fraction < 30% or New York Heart Association (NYHA) class III or IV heart failure (see table New York Heart Association (NYHA) Classification of Heart Failure New York Heart Association (NYHA) Classification of Heart Failure )

 Pregnancy stresses the cardiovascular system, often worsening known heart disorders; mild heart disorders may first become evident during pregnancy.

-Stresses include decreased Hb and increased blood volume, stroke volume, and eventually heart rate.
+Stresses include decreased hemoglobin and increased blood volume, stroke volume, and eventually heart rate.
 Cardiac output increases by 30 to 50%.
-These changes become maximal between 28 and 34 wk gestation.
+These changes become maximal between 28 and 34 weeks gestation.

 During labor, cardiac output increases about 20% with each uterine contraction; other stresses include straining during the 2nd stage of labor and the increase in venous blood returning to the heart from the contracting uterus.
 Cardiovascular stresses do not return to prepregnancy levels until several weeks after delivery.

-Findings resembling heart failure (eg, mild dyspnea, systolic murmurs, jugular venous distention, tachycardia, dependent edema, mild cardiomegaly seen on chest x-ray) typically occur during normal pregnancy or may result from a heart disorder.
+Findings resembling heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more (eg, mild dyspnea, systolic murmurs, jugular venous distention, tachycardia, dependent edema, mild cardiomegaly seen on chest x-ray) typically occur during normal pregnancy or may result from a heart disorder.
 Diastolic or presystolic murmurs are more specific for heart disorders.